nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_DATA_MODULE.md

-Move the data into a module and show import/export syntax

 # Modular Intro

 In this chapter, you are going to start to split up all of the code that exists in your current module into multiple modules.
 This has two side-effects for a beginner.